SpongePowered/SpongeDocs/source/plugin/buildsystem.rst

     simplify the development process for you and other people wanting to contribute to your project.
 This method of developing plugins does not receive active testing by the Sponge team.

 For developing plugins without a build system you need to download the SpongeAPI dependency manually from the `SpongeAPI Download Page`_.
-For developing without a build system we provide the ``shaded`` artifact which bundles all dependencies that would be normally automatically downloaded by the build system.
+For developing without a build system, we provide the ``shaded`` artifact which bundles all dependencies that would normally be automatically downloaded by the build system.

-After you have downloaded the ``shaded`` artifact and have added it to a project in your IDE you can start developing your plugin.
+After you have downloaded the ``shaded`` artifact and have added it to a project in your IDE, you can start developing your plugin.
 Continue at :doc:`workspace/index` for choosing an identifier for your project, then continue at TODO:

 .. _Gradle: https://gradle.org/